A unique

 Team

 Guy is an agronomist with a deep understanding of soil carbon and health, microbiology and sustainable land management.
 He has worked to develop microbial inoculums and bio-fertilisers throughout his career with the focus on improving soil health and soil carbon levels in broad-acre cropping.
 Guy has over a decade of experience designing functional and practical microbial packages within dryland broadacre systems for semi-arid environments.
 He holds a Bachelor of Science in Resource and Environmental Management and has been involved in horticultural agronomy predominantly in grapes and citrus.
-Guy has been the driving force behind the organisation since its inception in 2012 and has brought together a cohesive and committed team to work towards SoilCQuest’s vision.
+As SoilCQuest Chair, Guy has been the driving force behind the organisation since its inception in 2012 and has brought together a cohesive and committed team to work towards SoilCQuest’s vision.
+In his current employment, he is the global agronomic lead for Loam Bio.

 Mick is an experienced grazier and grains and cotton farmer on the Macquarie River near Trangie.
 He is a skilled farming practitioner and an early adopter of innovative farming techniques.
 He is a passionate believer that agriculture has a major role to play not only in food security but also in sustainable environmental management and climate change mitigation.
 Michael brings invaluable practical on-the-ground experience and a common sense perspective to SoilCQuest.